robinsdp/weibull_four_parameter/README.md

 Link to one online source: https://ieeexplore.ieee.org/document/4571158

 Below is a parameterization of this distribution from the paper.
-Please note that the methodology for finding the maximum likelihood uses
+Please note that the methodology for finding the maximum likelihood uses Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm because the search space for finding the parameters is unclear (I have not checked to see if there is a better search strategy to converge quicker) as opposed to standard least squares regression, especially within the exponential family of distributions, in which other more efficient strategies may be used.

 ![unnamed](https://github.com/robinsdp/weibull_four_parameter/assets/2322478/fb3a44da-6b48-4df1-9d4e-1ffd45218509)